MicrosoftDocs/appcenter-docs/docs/general/billing.md

 - Can I downgrade during the month?

-  You can, but it will not take effect until the next calendar month.
+  You can, but it won't take effect until the next calendar month.

 - Can I use my Free Azure subscription or credits from my Dev Essentials subscription?